rust-lang/rust/text/0000-rename-int-uint.md

 This will bring the Rust type names quite in line with the standard C99 type names, which may be a plus from the familiarity point of view.

-However, this setup brings two sets of types that share the same underlying representations, which also brings confusion.
-Furthermore, C distinguishes between `size_t`/`uintptr_t`/`intptr_t`/`ptrdiff_t` not only because they are used under different circumstances, but also because the four may have representations that are potentially different from *each other* on some architectures.
+However, this setup brings two sets of types that share the same underlying representations.
+C distinguishes between `size_t`/`uintptr_t`/`intptr_t`/`ptrdiff_t` not only because they are used under different circumstances, but also because the four may have representations that are potentially different from *each other* on some architectures.
 Rust assumes a flat memory address space and its `int/uint` types don't exactly share semantics with any of the C types if the C standard is strictly followed.

-Thus, this RFC author believes that, it is better to completely forego type names that will remind people of the C types.
+Thus, even introducing four names would not fix the "failing to express the precise semantics of the types" problem.
+Rust just doesn't need to, and *shouldn't* distinguish between `iptr/idiff` and `uptr/usize`, doing so would bring much confusion for very questionable gain.

 ## H. `isiz/usiz`:

 A pair of variants of `isize/usize`.
 This author believes that the missing `e` may be enough to warn people that these are not `ssize_t/size_t` with "Rustfied" names.
 But at the same time, `isiz/usiz` mostly retain the familiarity of `isize/usize`.
-Actually, this author considers them more pleasant to use than the "full version".

 However, `isiz/usiz` still hide the actual semantics of the types, and omitting but a single letter from a word does feel too hack-ish.